 Professor Paul Newton

-We are a small clinical tropical medicine research group, the Lao-Oxford-Mahosot Hospital-Wellcome Trust Research Unit (LOMWRU), based at Mahosot Hospital, Vientiane in Laos.
+We are a small clinical tropical medicine research group, the Lao-Oxford-Mahosot Hospital-Wellcome Research Unit (LOMWRU), based at Mahosot Hospital, Vientiane in Laos.
 Vientiane is a small capital city, on the banks of the Mekong River, of a country of 6 million people but of the size of the UK.
 We are embedded in the Microbiology Laboratory of the Hospital and linked to the Mahidol University Oxford University Research Unit (MORU) in Bangkok and the Shoklo Malaria Research Unit (SMRU) in Mae Sot, Thailand.
-Core funding for the research is from the Wellcome Trust (UK).
+Core funding for the research is from Wellcome (UK).

 We conduct clinical research to help improve global, regional and Lao public health and to build capacity for this in Laos.
 Our research aims to provide global, regional organisations and the Lao Government with key data that will help make evidence-based decisions for individual patients and for health policy.
 The conditions we concentrate on include malaria, scrub typhus, murine typhus, melioidosis, typhoid, dengue, leptospirosis and the causes of central nervous system infections.
 We also investigate diseases of nutrition and poverty such as infantile beriberi and noma and build diagnostic, clinical and research capacity.
 Early work demonstrated the importance of local knowledge in deciding policy and the heterogeneity of infectious disease epidemiology in rural Asia.
 We also perform clinical trials on malaria, typhoid, murine typhus and scrub typhus treatment and evaluate locally appropriate diagnostic tests for key diseases.